sburns1369/Delion_MN_Script/README.md

 # Delion_MN_Script - Only for Ubuntu 16.04, test on Vultr VPs (with IPv6 Enabled)

-1 IPv4 or 2 Masternodes (1 IPv4 and 1 IPv6) selectable script.
+1 IPv4 or up to 8 IPv6 Masternodes selectable script.

 Basic instructions in Scripts, once ran.
 Forward Questions to Discord Channel in Script.

 Help Documentation and How To's coming shortly.

 To Run Script, copy and paste into your VPS (right click) :